How To Keep Your Stress Level Manageable

-Below, we’ll discuss some evidence-based strategies to keep your stress level manageable, which can have a protective effect on your physical and mental health.
+Below, we’ll discuss some evidence-based strategies to keep your stress level manageable, which can have a defensive effect on your physical and mental health.

 Stress can manifest physically in a number of ways, some of which you might notice, but others may go unnoticed and affect your health silently over the years.
 The following are just a few of the pernicious effects of stress on the mind and body.